CraftAcademyLabs/ca_course/sinatra-and-slowfood/sinatra-modular-application.md

 end

 ```
+Read through the code carefully.
+What we are doing here is that we tell RSpec to:
+1. Visit the Root Path.
+2. Test if we actualy ARE on the Root Path.
+3. Test for some content on the page.

+So we have a test but we have no implementation code.

 We need to modify the route in the `my_app.rb` file (that is the file that, among other things, tells the application what to do depending on the request it gets).